MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 1. [Look up device vendor ID or product ID](#look-up-device-vendor-id-or-product-id) for devices that you want Windows to prevent from installing.
 ![Look up vendor or product ID](images/lookup-vendor-product-id.png)
-2. Enable the **Prevent installation of devices that match any of these device IDs** and add the vendor or product IDs to the list.
+2. Enable **Prevent installation of devices that match any of these device IDs** and add the vendor or product IDs to the list.
 ![Add vendor ID to prevent list](images/add-vendor-id-to-prevent-list.png)

 #### Look up device vendor ID or product ID